-A classic oil painting of Whitby Harbour with its distinctive piers and breakwaters, defying the wild North Sea and protecting the entrance to the river Esk which flows out here.
-This view as many will recognise is from St Mary's churchyard high above the town and well worth climbing the old steps to the top of the hill for (though there is a carpark up there).
+An oil painting of a classic view of Whitby Harbour with its distinctive piers and breakwaters.
+A harbour defying the wild North Sea and protecting the entrance to the river Esk which flows out here.

-Anyone familiar with the famous Yorkshire seaside town of Whitby here in the UK, will know this view well.
-Many photographers choose this spot hoping for glorious sunsets.
+Anyone familiar with the famous Yorkshire seaside town of Whitby, here in the UK, will know this view well.
+Countless photographers choose this spot hoping for glorious sunsets.

-I've more plans for Whitby art to add to my growing collection of Whitby paintings and prints, including one I've already decided I'm going to call 'The Winsome Captain'.
-There are other paintings of Whitby Harbour views I want to do too.
-I'm also planning plein air painting trips there too, so I'll end up with quite a lot in future.
+I've more plans for Whitby art to add to my growing collection of Whitby paintings and prints.
+There are other paintings of Whitby Harbour I want to make, as well as some more classic views on my list.